99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - s3 transfer acceleration
 - byte-range fetch: request a specific range of bytes in a file to speed up downloads (only partial data)
 - SQL server-side filtering, the server sends data already filtered

+- S3 static websites use the HTTP protocol only and you cannot enable HTTPS.
+To enable HTTPS connections to your S3 static website, use an Amazon CloudFront distribution that is configured with an SSL/TLS certificate.
+This will ensure encrypted in-transit as per the requirements

 # CloudFront CND
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/eee7115d-40b2-432c-8b06-0d267cd3e9cc">